microsoft/code-with-engineering-playbook/docs/CI-CD/recipes/inclusive-linting.md

 ## Getting Started with an Inclusive Linter

-### [`woke`]
+### woke

 One inclusive linter we recommend is `woke`.
 It is a language-agnostic CLI tool that detects non-inclusive language in your source code and recommends alternatives.
-While `woke` automatically applies a [default ruleset] with non-inclusive terms to lint for, you can also apply a custom rule config (via a yaml file) with additional terms to lint for.
-See [`example.yaml`] for an example of adding custom rules.
+While `woke` automatically applies a default ruleset with non-inclusive terms to lint for, you can also apply a custom rule config (via a yaml file) with additional terms to lint for.

 Running the tool locally on a file or directory is relatively straightforward: